-CNSS-220 4 (3-1) Network Design
+CNSS-220 Network Design

 This course provides hands-on understanding of how to design network topologies, and install and manage network devices (switch, router, AP) and identify network problems, and troubleshoot.
 Students will also learn Cisco Command Line interface and terminology.
-Prerequisite: CNSS-130.
+Prerequisite: CNSS-130

-CNSS-225 4 (3-1) Wireless Systems
+CNSS-225 Wireless Systems

-Wireless communications infrastructure and how these systems are applied in the workplace will be Access technologies, switching and routing techniques in modern wireless communications, transmitters and receivers, cellular wireless systems for mobile communications, cellular LANs for data communications, and satellite communications systems will also be studied.
+Wireless communications infrastructure and how these systems are applied in the workplace will be introduced.
+Access technologies, sianalina. switching and routing techniques in modern transmitters wireless communications, and receivers, cellular wireless systems for mobile communications. cellular I ANs for data communications, and satellite communications systems will also be studied.
 Prerequisites: CNSS 105 and CNSS 220.